Updated: December 8, 2020 by Oliver Sild

 Yes, even a small website can generate a substantial amount of money.
 Cybercriminals and web hackers can make money with your compromised website by distributing malware, SEO spam and even set up e-mail spam servers and phishing sites.

 Money is obviously the most common motivation behind the attacks.

-This type of spam is making a lot of money.
-Injecting backlinks and spam to a legitimate sites remains one of the most profiting and popular types of website attacks.
+SEO spam is a type of spam which is making a lot of money.
+Injecting backlinks and spam to legitimate sites remains one of the most profiting and popular types of website attacks.

 After the website is compromised, a malicious backdoor will be uploaded to the website which gives access to the attacker allowing him to invisibly redirect your visitors to their scam sites at any time they want.

 Apart from generating money for the web hacker, your website gets a penalty from search engines which will ruin your SEO.